sevro/koncord/README.md

 Due to a bug found running the [100k_transacitons.csv](tests/data/100k_transactions.csv) test dispute lookups always creates a new reader to avoid [`seek`](https://docs.rs/csv/latest/csv/struct.Reader.html#method.seek) sometimes attempting to process the headers as a record.

-Parallelizing dispute, resolve, and chargeback would be the highest impact optimization.
+Parallelizing dispute, resolve, and chargeback would be the highest impact optimization along with a smarter dispute lookup search.

 ```
                    ┌──────┐